About The Project

 What were the sounds that accompanied the Jewish Diaspora as they went about their daily lives?
 What were the sounds of their joys, of their thoughts and of their laments?

-Perhaps Hebrew manuscripts containing musical notation were lost during the catastrophes that befell the Jewish people?
-Or, perhaps the Hebrew musical culture was an oral tradition that was only rarely documented in writing?
+Perhaps Hebrew manuscripts containing musical notation were lost during the catastrophes of the Jewish people?
+Or, perhaps the Hebrew musical culture had been an oral tradition that had not been documented in writing?
 Did the scribes of Hebrew manuscripts know the musical notation?
-If they did not, this may be one explanation for the scarcity of Hebrew musical manuscripts.
+If they did not, hence one explanation for the scarcity of Hebrew musical manuscripts.

 The project ‘Mizmor LeDavid – Early Hebrew Music’ poses these questions and wishes to give them new answers by looking at the meeting points between the Jewish culture and the cultures that surrounded it.
-The journey began with historical research of the musical examples and indications that did survive, along with thorough research of the Hebrew texts and poetry assisted by world-class literary scholars.
-The journey culminates in the public performance of the songs.
+The journey began with historical research of the musical examples and indications that did survive; a thorough research of the Hebrew texts and poetry assisted by world-class literary scholars, and comes to its realization in the public performance of the songs.